 is known as the "home" or "demanding" state/nation.
 And the state/nation in which the individual is apprehended is known as the "asylum" state/nation.
 There are two types of fugitives:

 - those who are being charged with a crime, who have escaped imprisonment, or who have violated their bail, probation or parole and who have purposely fled the state in which that alleged crime/violation took place in order to avoid punishment or capture, and

-- those who have travelled or moved unaware that they have done anything wrong or are wanted for criminal proceedings.
-These individuals may not even become aware of this fact until, for example, they are pulled over for speeding, and the officer runs a "check" and subsequently arrests them pursuant to a warrant.
+- those who have traveled or moved unaware that they have done anything wrong or are wanted for criminal proceedings.
+These individuals may not even become aware of this fact until, for example, they are pulled over for speeding, and the officer runs a "check" and subsequently arrests them pursuant to an extradition warrant.

 With respect to extradition, it doesn't matter which type of fugitive you are, as California's extradition laws equally apply to both.

-The UCEA establishes clear steps that each state must follow...whether they are the demanding state or the asylum state...when they are involved in an interstate extradition.
+The UCEA establishes clear steps that each state must follow -- whether they are the demanding state or the asylum state -- when they are involved in interstate extradition.